-1. Offside does not apply to U-6 or U-7 and U-8 or U-9

-2. Offside Position: A player is in an offside position if he/she is nearer to his/her opponent's goal line than both the BALL and TWO OPPONENTS.
+- 1. Offside does not apply to U-6 or U-7 and U-8 or U-9 - 2.
+Offside Position: A player is in an offside position if he/she is nearer to his/her opponent's goal line than both the BALL and TWO OPPONENTS.
 Never forget that the ball is part of determining the offside position.
-There is no offside position if a player is behind the ball even if there are not two defenders between him/her and the goal line.

-3. Not Offside Position: A player is not in an offside position if:

-A. he/she is in his/her own half of the field of play.

-B. he/she is even with the second to last opponent.

-C. he/she is even with the last two opponents.

-- D. he/she is behind the ball.
+There is no offside position if a player is behind the ball even if there are not two defenders between him/her and the goal line. - 3.
+Not Offside Position: A player is not in an offside position if: - a. he/she is in his/her own half of the field of play. - b. he/she is even with the second to last opponent. - c. he/she is even with the last two opponents. - d. he/she is behind the ball.

-- 4. Offside Call:
+4. Offside Call:

-- A. It is not an offense to simply be in the offside position.
+a.
+It is not an offense to simply be in the offside position.

-B. A player is only penalized in the offside position if, in the opinion of the referee, at the moment the ball is played by a teammate, he/she is involved in active play by one of the following three reasons:
+- b.
+A player is only penalized in the offside position if, in the opinion of the referee, at the moment the ball is played by a teammate, he/she is involved in active play by one of the following three reasons:

-- ✤ interfering with play
+- i. interfering with play

-- interfering with an opponent
+- ii. interfering with an opponent

-- gaining an advantage by being in that position.
+- ii. gaining an advantage by being in that position.

-C. A player cannot be penalized for offside if he/she receives the ball directly from a:
+- c.
+A player cannot be penalized for offside if he/she receives the ball directly from a:

-- ✤ Goal-kick
+- Goal-kick

-- ✤ Throw-in
+- ii.
+Throw-in

-- Corner kick
+- iii.
+Corner kick

-5. Infringement: The referee awards an indirect free kick to the opposing team when, in the opinion of the referee, there is an offside infringement that meets all the conditions.
+- 5. Infringement: The referee awards an indirect free kick to the opposing team when, in the opinion of the referee, there is an offside infringement that meets all the conditions.
 The free kick is to be taken from the spot of the offside infringement.